MDMA ADDICTION TREATMENT

 - Increased enjoyment of music, dancing, sex, etc.

-These effects last approximately 3-6 hours, on average.
+The effects of ecstasy last approximately 3-6 hours, on average.

 When taken regularly over the long term, the pleasant effects of MDMA begin to be tainted by the negative repercussions on a person’s physical and mental health.
-The following are just a few common physical, mental, and behavioral symptoms that should alert you to the possibility of an MDMA addiction:
+The following are just a few common physical, mental, and behavioral MDMA addiction symptoms that may be present:

 - Bouts of nausea

 - Loss of appetite (may be indicated by sudden weight loss)